Welcome to NJ SNAP-Ed

 - The NJ Network Partners.

 - NJ SNAP (State Nutrition Action Plan).
 Enter this section and lean how to apply for Supplemental Nutrition Assistance Program Benefits, WIC (The Supplemental Nutrition Program for Women, Infants, and Children), The Free and Reduced Price School Lunch and School Breakfast Programs and TEFAP (The Emergency Food Assistance Program).
 You can also learn more about these program and the fruit and veggie MORE MATTERS campaign

-- The Social Marketing section includes information about the NJ SNAP-Ed Social Marketing Project, it's history and information about it's current campaign Select to Protect.
-You can also find useful information on how to increase children's calcium intake.
+- The Social Marketing section includes information about the NJ SNAP-Ed Social Marketing Projects and information about it's campaigns Select to Protect. and Rev It Up!
+MVPA.